electronicfieldguide/efg2/ReadMe.txt

 Build Client and Web applications
 ================================
+    0. INSURE THAT TOMCAT6 SECURITY MANAGER IS OFF.
+    In ubuntu: edit /etc/default/tomcat6 so that the TOMCAT_SECURITY section carries TOMCAT6_SECURITY=no

 	1. The .xml files and the .properties files in this directory are all needed to build this application.